 Once you’ve gotten visitors to your landing page, you want to make it easy for them to find your tours.
 Keep it simple and easy to follow by including links to tour pages, the contact us page and the booking page.
 You can see an example of a landing page here: Wild Rover Tours(opens in a new tab).
 If you’re still unsure, here’s a helpful guide on creating landing pages that work(opens in a new tab).

 While ultimately we don’t want users spending too long on the home page, as they should be able to find the page they are looking for nice and easily from there, it’s still a chance to blow potential customers’ socks off!
 Your home page should convey your brand identity and demonstrate the value you offer.
 Although tempting, your H1 (your first heading) should be clear and concise rather than something clever (for clarity and SEO purposes).
 The aim is to convey exactly who you are and what you offer.
 Clickable call to actions should be obvious and functional.
 In this example on one of TourismTiger’s websites, Active Asia(opens in a new tab), the CTAs (view our multi-day options and book now) feature in the hero and cater to two types of customer – the revisitor who is ready to book, and the newcomer who wants more information.

-Contact: This is your chance to clearly display the various ways you or your team can be contacted.
+This is your chance to clearly display the various ways you or your team can be contacted.
 Include a phone number (and perhaps a WhatsApp number for international travelers), email address, location (if you have a physical one), Skype name, and (if relevant) a map.
 Contact us forms are essential (read 8 reasons why you need a contact us form(opens in a new tab)), as well as a BOOK NOW button.
 Don’t let any potential customers slip through your fingertips – ensure you leave them no excuses not to get in touch!